flniu/flniu.github.io/wiki/index.md

         * Flagfox: Display a flag according to the location of current web server.
         * HttpFox: HTTP analyzer. (can be replaced by built-in Web Developer - Network tool.)
         * Multifox: Multiple cookie profiles, easy to test multiple accounts on one site.
-        * Vimperator: Vim-mode in firefox
+        * Vimperator: Vim-mode in firefox.
+(Cool, but not necessary.)
         * It's All Text!: Edit textarea using external editor.
         * Advanced Cookie Manager: Manage, monitor, export/import cookies.
         * FireShot: Screenshot whole page.